Affiliate links on Android Authority may earn us a commission. Learn more.

 What is SMS?

 SMS stands for Short Message Service.
-As the name implies, it is a protocol that is used to send and receive short text messages.
-The messages are sent and received over your mobile network, and you don’t need a data plan for it to work.
+As the name implies, it is a protocol for sending and receiving short text messages.
+The messages are sent and received over your mobile network, and you don’t need a data plan for them to work.
 Your carrier may levy charges separately for every SMS you send, though receiving SMS is usually free.

 You cannot exceed the character limit within one SMS.
 If you do, the characters spill over onto the next SMS, possibly fragmenting your conversation depending on the messaging app on your phone.
 This isn’t as much of an issue on modern smartphones, but something to keep in mind if you are resigned to sending or receiving texts on a basic feature phone.

-You cannot send any media through SMS.
-So no photos, videos, audio, or GIFs can be sent through SMS, which is a big disadvantage, considering the depth these add to our everyday conversations.
+You cannot send any media through SMS, so no photos, videos, audio, or GIFs can be sent through SMS.
+This is a big disadvantage, considering the depth these forms of expressions add to our everyday conversations.
 As a result, SMS is best known and used for simple and short text messages.

 What is RCS?